jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 alias lbm-nouveau off
 ```

-Now get back to terminal and enter the following and later update the kernel and reboot
+Next, get back to the terminal and enter the following and update the kernel and then reboot

 ```sh
 echo options nouveau modeset=0 | sudo tee -a /etc/modprobe.d/nouveau-kms.conf